gdamron/pullstring-unity/PullStringUnitySDKRef.md

 #### `public void StartAudio(`[`Request`](#class_pull_string_1_1_request)` request)`
 [//]: # (class_pull_string_1_1_conversation_1acc0d905c4c8d89f6b3da72f73a7bb29b)

-Initiate a progressive streaming of audio data.
+Initiate a progressive (chunked) streaming of audio data, where supported.

-Note: True streaming is not currently implemented, so this will batch up all audio and send it all at once, with chunking managed by the system, when [EndAudio()](#class_pull_string_1_1_conversation_1af96afb8a51c9a6e8021ed7bbd8afe0d3) is called.
+Note, chunked streaming is not currently implemented, so this will batch up all audio and send it all at once when [EndAudio()](#class_pull_string_1_1_conversation_1af96afb8a51c9a6e8021ed7bbd8afe0d3) is called.

 #### Parameters